obsidiansystems/ledger-app-tezos/README.md

 ### ledgerblue

+ALthough we do not yet support Ledger Blue, you must still install the following python package.
 Within the virtualenv environment -- making sure that `(ledger)` is showing up before your prompt -- use pip to install the `ledgerblue` [Python package](https://pypi.org/project/ledgerblue/).